Geirlug The King's Daughter: Synopsis

 Geirlug proposed returning to his father's kingdom.
-She transported them magically, and told him to bind a band with golden letters about his forehead and to not drink before he had spoken to his father But on the way, it seemed to grow much longer, and it grew hot, and he became so thirsty that he drank from a stream and forgot Geirlug.
+She transported them magically, and told him to bind a band with golden letters about his forehead and to not drink before he had spoken to his father.
+But on the way, the band seemed to grow much longer, and it grew hot, and he became so thirsty that he drank from a stream and forgot Geirlug.
 His family welcomed him home.
 Geirlug realized what had happened and went to work for a forester, to sweep and tend cows.
 She became famous for her beauty When Grethari hunted in the woods, she hid from him, but one day Grethari caught her and offered to make her one of his mother's ladies-in-waiting.
 She told him to tie the calf for her, but the rope caught him and he could not get free until morning, at which he left her as a witch.

 His father sent him to a neighboring country, to bring back a princess as a bride.
 On their return, a carriage was sent, but no horse; Grethari got an ox to pull it from a young woman who demanded three seats at the wedding, for her and her friends.
 It was Geirlug, and she brought the forester's daughters and a closed basket.
 During the feast, she opened it, and a cock and hen flew out.
 The cock pecked at the hen, pulling out her tail feathers, and the hen asked, "Will you treat me as badly as Grethari treated Geirlug?"
 He remembered Geirlug and married her instead of the other princess.